omnistrate/omnistrate-blog/posts/2024-07-21-convoy-case-study-from-two-years-to-two-weeks.md

 **Convoy partnered with Omnistrate to turn their Open Core Webhook gateway into a feature complete multi-cloud SaaS solution in weeks**

-> “Our friends at another company told us it took them 2 years to build
+> Our friends at another company told us it took them 2 years to build
 > their control plane using Vanilla AWS APIs.
 Omnistrate enabled us to
 > ship our Cloud platform in only two weeks, and after Omnistrate, we
-> saw a 200% increase in active users.”
+> saw a 200% increase in active users.
 > **[Subomi Oluwalana][2]  CEO, Convoy**

 **Who/What is Convoy?**